Agusan Marsh Wildlife Sanctuary: Description

 Agusan Marsh is also host to "Wonderland", where you can see natural "bonsai" trees crafted by nature.
 It can be reached from Barangay Caimpogan or from Barangay New Visayas in the municipality of San Francisco.

 The tiny community of mostly ethnic Manobos have made their permanent homes deep within the marsh, living on floating homes.
-The small houses made of bamboo and nipa lashed to hardwood logs, freely rise or fall with the level of the marsh itself.
+The small houses, made of bamboo and nipa lashed to hardwood logs, freely rise or fall with the level of the marsh itself.
 The marsh provides virtually everything the Manobos need.

+Wildlife

+During the rainy season, when the water rises to create large lakes, vast number of ducks come to Agusan Marsh to nest.
+In the dry months, thousands of birds come from as faraway as Japan, China and Russia to escape the chilly winter winds of Northern Asia.
+Over 200 individual species have been known to spend at least part of the year in the marsh, making it one of Asia's most important transit points for wild birds.
+The marsh has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of Philippine ducks, spotted imperial-pigeons, sarus cranes, purple herons, Pinsker's hawk-eagles, southern silvery and rufous-lored kingfishers, and celestial monarchs.